Our Verdict

 Should You Buy the Salomon Sense Ride 5?

 The updates to the Sense Ride have taken it from a shoe that our testers disliked to one that we enthusiastically recommend.
 If a wider-fitting shoe with lots of cushion sounds like a match for you, this could be a great choice for you.
-With balanced sensitivity, stability, and excellent traction, the Sense Ride is one of those shoes that we tend to recommend across the board, even though it doesn't stand out in any one metric specifically.
+With balanced sensitivity, stability, and excellent traction, the Sense Ride is one of those shoes we tend to recommend across the board, even though it doesn't stand out in any one metric specifically.

 What Other Trail Running Shoes Should You Consider?